-assachusetts Peace Action is seeking students, recent graduates, or young activists who want to help and want experience building political power for peace.
+Massachusetts Peace Action is seeking college or high school students, recent graduates, or young activists who want to help and want experience building political power for peace.
 The time commitment is at least 10 hours a week for at least 10 weeks.
-The internship is unpaid, but a $300 stipend is awarded on completion.
+The internship is unpaid, but a $500 stipend is awarded on completion.
 Our office is located near Harvard Square, Cambridge.
 The internship experience works best for those that have flexible schedules and, while setting a regular schedule of hours in the office, can also sometimes attend evening and weekend programs and meetings.

-- Post regularly to Facebook and Twitter about Peace Action’s projects, issues and ideas.
-Write e-alerts and keep web content updated.
+- Write e-alerts and keep web content updated.
 Photograph events and produce videos

-- Write or edit news releases or articles about Peace Action projects
+- Write or edit news releases and articles about Peace Action projects

-- Contact mainstream media outlets to cover events and/or run our articles and releases
+- Contact media outlets to cover events and/or run our articles and releases

 - Update the Legislative Scorecard to reflect current legislation, sponsorship and vote results

 - Write updates for our supporters on the legislative agenda; post updates on social media